 He currently teaches courses on Congress, interest groups and public policy.
 He also chairs Harvard’s Program for Senior Executives in State and Local Government.

 Professor King is the author, co-author, and co-editor of three books, and he has published in a range of journals, including The American Political Science Review, and The Journal of Politics.
-Professor King’s current research, with James D’Angelo and Brent Ranalli, focuses on the history and consequences of “transparency” reforms in the U.S. Congress.
+His current research project explores the history and consequences of “transparency” reforms in the U.S. Congress.